How to choose an international school in Singapore for young students?

 The Singapore American International School (SAS)

 Founded in 1956, SAS has the largest international school campus in the world, with nearly 4,000 students from over 50 countries, 60% of whom hold American passports.
-SAS offers an American curriculum for students from kindergarten to Grade 12, including a middle school curriculum for students from Grades 7 to 9, and 28 Advanced Placement courses for students from Grades 10 to 12, preparing them for various American standardized exams (such as ACT or SAT) and facilitating a smooth transition to an American university education.
+SAS offers an American curriculum for students from kindergarten to Grade 12, including a middle school curriculum for students from Grades 7 to 9, and 25 Advanced Placement (AP) courses for students from Grades 10 to 12, preparing them for various American standardized exams (such as ACT or SAT) and facilitating a smooth transition to an American university education.

 The school follows the Northern Hemisphere academic year, with each academic year divided into two semesters and four quarters as follows: